Backup driver in fatal Arizona Uber autonomous crash charged

 PHOENIX (AP) — The backup Uber driver involved in the first self-driving vehicle fatality has been charged with negligent homicide for being distracted in the moments before fatally striking a woman in suburban Phoenix.

-Maricopa County Attorney Allister Adel’s office said on Tuesday that Rafaela Vasquez faces one count in the 2018 crash in Tempe that killed 49-year-old Elaine Herzberg.
-She has pleaded not guilty.
+Maricopa County Attorney Allister Adel’s office said on Tuesday that Rafaela Vasquez was charged on Aug.
+27 in the 2018 crash in Tempe that killed 49-year-old Elaine Herzberg.
+She pleaded not guilty during a hearing on Tuesday.
+Her attorney did not immediately respond to an inquiry from The Associated Press.

 Prosecutors declined in March 2019 to file criminal charges against Uber, as a corporation, in Herzberg’s death.

-Vasquez, 45, told investigators that she didn’t use her cell phones before the crash.
-It was not immediately known if Vasquez has an attorney who could comment on her behalf.
+Vasquez, 46, told investigators that she didn’t use her cell phones before the crash.

 But the National Transportation Safety Board concluded Vasquez’s failure to monitor the road as she watched the television show “The Voice” on her phone was the main cause of the crash.

-Note: This story has been corrected to show Vasquez’s age is 46.